earthly/website/blog/_posts/2024-01-24-python-monorepo.md

 If your projects deal with containerized microservices, [Earthly](https://earthly.dev/) is an ideal tool, as it offers extensive capabilities through its Docker-like syntax and container-based approach.
 This facilitates the effortless creation of distinct builds for each service within your application, providing flexibility, quick build creation, and caching functionalities.

 {% include_html cta/bottom-cta.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images

-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links